BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

 By default, the node material provides the following blocks:

 * Animation:
-  * `Bones`: Provides a world matrix for each vertex, based on skeletal (bone/joint) animation. mesh.matricesIndices and mesh.matricesWeights are the vertex to bone assignments and weighting, and assume no more than 4 bones influencing any given vertex.
-If a vertex is influenced by more than 4 bones, then mesh.matricesIndicesExtra and mesh.matricesWeightsExtra can be used for up to 8 bones of influence per vertex.
+  * `Bones`: Provides a world matrix for each vertex, based on skeletal (bone/joint) animation.
     * Inputs:
       * matricesIndices: Vector4
       * matricesWeights: Vector4